Tutorial: Images

 ]

 To post a chatt, the client sends a multipart/form-data with fields "username", "message", "image", and "video".
+Note that the first field’s key is "username", not just “name”.
 The value of each key is a string (not urls!).
-If a chatt carries no image and/or video, since we’re using multipart/form-data encoding instead of JSON, the key "image" and/or "video" may be omitted or their values may be set to the empty string ("") or null.
+If a chatt carries no image and/or video, the key "image" and/or "video" may be omitted or their values may be set to the empty string ("") or null.

 Assignment specs